jwilger/kookaburra/README.markdown

 ### The Window Driver Layer ###

-While your `GivenDriver` and `UIDriver` provide a DSL that represents actions your users can perform in your application, the [Window Driver] [Window Driver] layer describes the individual user interface components that the user interacts with to perform these tasks.
+While your `APIDriver` and `UIDriver` provide a DSL that represents actions your users can perform in your application, the [Window Driver] [Window Driver] layer describes the individual user interface components that the user interacts with to perform these tasks.
 By describing each interface component using an OOP